PositiveTechnologies/FP-community-rules/README.md

 * `“80 lvl”` (the most surprising rule)

 ~~Deadline is 1 Sep 2016.~~
-THe competition has been extended untul 1 Oct 2016.
+The competition has been extended until 1 Nov 2016.

 **"Using pull request"** guide: https://help.github.com/articles/using-pull-requests/